kdheepak/panvimdoc/doc/panvimdoc.md

 appropriately with > and <.
 ```

-Alternatively, you can use `vimdoc` as the language for the code block to write code that will be inserted into the final document.
+Alternatively, you can use `vimdoc` as the language for the code block to write raw text that will be inserted into the final document.

 For example, the following: